-The positive effects of play on young children are far-reaching—influencing all facets of their health.
+The positive effects of play on young children are far-reaching—influencing all facets of their development.
 The benefits extend to adults as well.
 Talking about play with children shows them that adults are invested and respect their play decisions, fostering better connections between adults and children.
 In turn, respect, trust, and love lay the foundation for a child's mental and emotional well-being, self-confidence, and an emotional state that is conducive to nurturing the learning brain.

 At Jenny & Andy, we aim to produce creative solutions for real world use by today's family – combining innovative design with sustainably sourced materials that are always safe for baby.
 Below are some Jenny & Andy toys that your little one will love to squeeze, squish, and learn with.

 Our soft, Organic Plush Rattle Cubes stimulate tactile and auditory senses with its squish-ability and soft bell, and has an attractive high-contrast print to stimulate visual senses.

 Our Organic Crinkle Toys stimulate the senses when you squeeze and grasp for a satisfying crunch.
 With a variety of colours and prints, there's something for everyone.

 Sam is Jenny & Andy’s Marketing Coordinator.
 Before she joined Jenny & Andy, she was a speech therapy associate and behaviour therapist who spent 5 years working with young toddlers with autism and other exceptionalities and their families.